ASCEND-GENI/simple-retrieval/dev-logs/Mon-Apr-22-2024/README.md

     - One paper mentions about extracting a whole paper down to “Idea”, “Method”… can’t we give types to each segment of text?
     - MaxSim tries to find the
     - Disregard the problem of Entity Disambiguation and co-referencing, treat all of them as potential possibilities
+  - Research Meeting Notes w/ Prof. Kozlowski
+    - Information Density Measure
+    - 100 triplets will be more information dense than 100 chunks
+    - start with nuclear types relations, let LLM to create its triplets.
+Using interactive methods and the direct prompt engineering construction methods
+    - if only 1 entity, just like a BFS.
+If multiple entity, looking for paths; if contains specific relations, we will filter the paths.
+    - Come up with a few user queries.
+That all are different in terms of retrieval.
+Like “describe A and B…”
+    - weighted relevance
 - Process Overview: Vectorize word embeddigns for the known entitites and ambiguous entities.
 Get top k likely candidates for each model and then query GPT-4 for the passage containing both mentions and ask it which one it likely is.